-My biography is probably best summarized with "multidisciplinary".
-As I have since I was very young, I consider myself an artist.
+My biography is probably best summarized as "multidisciplinary".
+Since I was very young, I have considered myself an artist.
 Many artists possess an unquenchable curiosity and engagement with their surrounding world, which ironically drove me deep into the natural sciences.
-The role of materials in music and art ceramics introduced me to the geosciences and materials science.
+The role materials play in music and art ceramics first introduced me to geology and materials science.
 As I learned more about minerals and crystalline atomic structure, I also found connections between musical sound waves and sound processing of crystallography, atomic structure, and electromagnetic waves used in spectroscopy.
-Many times in the sciences, I have felt as if I really was an artist who accidentally walked into the wrong lecture hall.
+Many times, I have felt as if I really was an artist who accidentally walked into the wrong lecture hall.
 However, in many of these same circumstances, I've found that thinking about the same problem in a different way has allowed my own research to spring forward.
-I have also been blessed with fantastic colleagues, collaborators and mentors who have simplified and enabled my transitions back and forth between Geology, Materials Science, Chemical Engineering and Chemistry.
+I have also been blessed with fantastic colleagues, collaborators and mentors who have simplified and enabled my transitions back and forth between Geology, Materials Science, Chemical Engineering, Computer Science, Chemistry and Physics.

-Outside of my research passions, I enjoy playing music, cooking foods from around the world, tending to my bonsai garden, drinking tea or Greek/Armenian/Turkish coffee, and diversifying science.
+Outside of my research passions, I enjoy playing music, cooking foods from around the world, tending to my bonsai garden, drinking tea and Armenian/Greek/Turkish coffee, and diversifying science.
 Creating a scientific and teaching workforce that represents the demographics of the people who learn from us and use our technology has been a major personal goal.

 Associate Faculty, Saddleback College, Department of Physical Sciences, 2017-2018